 I've been thinking a lot about what worked for me in 2017, and what didn't.
 I basically had two goals: start my own business and get in shape.
-I made incredible progress on the entrepreneur life: I quit my job, created educational games for Flexbox and for Grid, wrote tons of content, and grew my audience to over 11,000 UI devs.
+I made incredible progress on the entrepreneur life: I quit my job, created Mastery Games for Flexbox and for Grid, wrote tons of content, and grew my audience to over 11,000 UI devs.
 But I didn't do jack for my health.
 I'm still 30lbs overweight and my sleep schedule is terrible.

 What was the difference between my successful goal and my failure?
 I had them both hung up on my wall where I'd be reminded of them daily.
 They were equally high priority in my mind.
 What made me crush one goal and neglect the other?